jd28/rollnw/README.md

 [![CodeQL](https://github.com/jd28/rollnw/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/jd28/rollnw/actions/workflows/codeql-analysis.yml)
 [![codecov](https://codecov.io/gh/jd28/rollnw/branch/main/graph/badge.svg?token=79PNROEEUU)](https://codecov.io/gh/jd28/rollnw)

-# rollNW
+# rollnw

-rollNW is an homage to Neverwinter Nights in C++.
+rollnw is an homage to Neverwinter Nights in C++.
 It started as reusable NWN infrastructure and is broadening toward support for a modern authored RPG toolset/game: content formats, rules, scripting, rendering validation, networking foundations, and the runtime services needed to make those pieces authorable and playable.
 See the [docs](https://jd28.github.io/rollnw/) and [tests](https://github.com/jd28/rollnw/tree/main/tests) for more info.
 Opening an IDE is going to get the most current view.

-**Transition warning:** rollNW is in active transition.
+**Transition warning:** rollnw is in active transition.
 Older docs and APIs may show a narrower NWN-library cross section of the project.
 Repository snapshots use date tags, while independently shipped packages keep their own versions.
 Assume APIs and subsystem boundaries can move between snapshots.

 ## Features

 - Smalls is a statically-typed scripting language designed for RPG tooling.
-It is the active rules/script authoring path and explores replacing NWScript-style workflows with modern features (modules, generics, first-class arrays/maps) while staying small enough to embed in rollNW-based tools.
+It is the active rules/script authoring path and explores replacing NWScript-style workflows with modern features (modules, generics, first-class arrays/maps) while staying small enough to embed in rollnw-based tools.
 See the [docs](https://jd28.github.io/rollnw/smalls/) for a language spec.
 - The beginnings of a novel rules system and combat engine built on Smalls.
 - [`nw::gfx`](https://jd28.github.io/rollnw/gfx/), a thin Vulkan-focused rendering layer intended to support renderer experiments, headless graphics validation, and eventual authored-toolset/game viewports.
 - [`nw::render`](https://jd28.github.io/rollnw/render/), the 3D renderer built on `nw::gfx`: Forward+ lighting, common model instances for glTF and NWN-derived assets, skinned animation through ozz, particles/VFX, shadows, screenshots, and focused parity tests for moving legacy content toward a modern PBR path.